Motivate Your Sales Team

 In today’s fast-paced culture of social media, texting, and video, it’s more difficult than ever to hold people’s attention and keep them engaged.

 What does this mean for you and your sales team?
-If your salespeople don’t want to grow their skills and win, then they can’t reach their top sales numbers, and they can’t grow business.
+If your salespeople don’t want to grow their skills and win, then they can’t reach their top sales numbers.
+More importantly, they can’t grow business.
 It’s time for team leaders to think outside the box and come up with creative ways to engage their people.

 You might have seen it in your own dealership already: salespeople who haven’t found the drive to make their own goals and reach them, leading to a culture of complacency.
 Maybe they’re bored and unable to perform at their peak, resulting in lost sales and stagnant growth.
 Thankfully, that doesn’t have to be the case, and it starts with what we can do as leaders.